CommanderNauman/commandernauman.github.io/README.md

-# commandernauman.github.io
+# stephennauman.github.io
-Welcome to my portfolio's GitHub repository
+It's my blog where I muse about AI and other things